teambit/docs/docs/welcome.md

 - Standardize the way to build components.
 - Organize components in a central place which allows you to easily onboard new people with discoverability of components.
 - Integrate different components.
-- Easily manage dependencies of a variety of components.
+- Easily manage dependencies for a variety of components.

 Bit makes the process of building modular applications and the development, publishing and management of independent components really easy.
 It focuses on the publishing process of components whereas the consumption of components is handled by package managers such as npm or yarn.